Subotica Synagogue

-Overview
+Architecture

-The synagogue of Subotica is the only surviving Hungarian Art Nouveau Jewish place of worship in the world.
-Erected by a prosperous Jewish community, with approximately 3,000 members, between 1901 and 1903, it highlighted the double, Hungarian-Jewish identity of its builders, who lived in a multi-ethnic, but predominantly Roman Catholic city, which was the third largest of the Hungarian Kingdom and the tenth largest of the Habsburg Empire.
+Completed in 1903 in the Hungarian Art Nouveau style (Szecessió), the Subotica Synagogue is one of the finest surviving pieces of religious architecture in the art nouveau style and the only surviving Hungarian Art Nouveau Jewish place of worship in the world.
+Erected by a prosperous Jewish community, with approximately 3,000 members, between 1901 and 1903, it highlighted the double, Hungarian-Jewish identity of its builders, who lived in a multi-ethnic, but predominantly Roman Catholic city, which was at the time the third largest in the Kingdom of Hungary and the tenth largest in Austria-Hungary.

-The community hired Dezső Jakab and Marcell Komor, not well established in their practice, who would later make a significant imprint on the architecture of Subotica and Palić, the resort town near the city.
+The Jewish community hired Dezső Jakab and Marcell Komor, who would later make a significant imprint on the architecture of Subotica and Palić, the resort town near the city.
 The architects were ardent followers of Ödön Lechner, the father of Hungarian Art Nouveau-style architecture, and later partisans of this movement, which unified Hungarian folklore elements with some Jewish structural principles and sometimes even Jewish motifs.

 Besides lending the synagogue a distinct double identity in architectural terms, Jakab and Komor created a new space-conception of synagogue architecture in Hungary and deployed modern steel structure as well as an advanced technique of vaulting.
 Unlike period synagogues in Hungary that featured a predominantly basilica-like arrangement with a nave and two aisles, with or without a dome, this synagogue achieves a unified, tent-like central space under the sun, painted in gold on the apex of the dome.
 The women's gallery and the dome are supported by four pairs of steel pillars covered with gypsum with a palm leaf relief.
 The large dome is a self-supporting, 3 to 5 cm thin shell-structure, formed in the spirit of Hungarian folklore.
 While many other synagogues utilized light structures, they usually mimicked traditional arches and vaults.
 The novelty of this synagogue is the sincere display of modern structure and modernity in general, of which Jews have been important advocates and generators.

-The former synagogue was renovated in a multi-million project, financed mainly by the Hungarian and Serbian governments, and opened in March 2018.
-The former synagogue is owned by the municipality, and is a tourist attraction and concert venue, available to the small local Jewish community as a synagogue for services and other purposes.